Chapter 7 Bankruptcy Attorney in Southern California

 Wadhwani & Shanfeld — Helping You Choose the Ideal Path to Financial Freedom

-When you call or sit down with a knowledgeable Los Angeles Chapter 7 bankruptcy lawyer from our team, we can help you discover which debt relief solution is best suited to your needs.
+When you call or sit down with a California Chapter 7 bankruptcy lawyer from our team, we can help you discover which debt relief solution is best suited to your needs.
 Our lawyers have helped more than 25,000 people across California.
 We have more than 75 years of collective experience and a reputation in the Southern California community for aggressive advocacy and informative counsel.